Waste management in Europe - forecasts

 Recycling fashion

 When it comes to textiles, the European Commission wants fashion companies to become more involved in the waste management process, either by collecting some of their textile waste or by paying a levy to support waste collection by local authorities.
 These changes are expected to take place by 2028.
 Importantly, a more focused approach is envisaged under Directive 2009/125/EC (Ecoproject Directive).
-Products are to be designed with a closed-loop economy in mind, i.e. they are to be durable, reliable, reusable, repairable and upgradable.
-They are also to incorporate recycled materials.

 Less is more

-The packaging industry is constantly growing, generating more and more waste.
+The packaging industry is constantly evolving, while generating more and more waste.
 A solution has therefore been proposed to reduce its environmental impact.
-The EU Packaging Directive aims to ensure that from 1 January 2030 all packaging is designed to be recycled.
-Another solution also relates to achieving the 40% packaging waste recycling target by 2040 for takeaway packaging.
-Minimising the size of packaging in terms of both weight and volume is also involved.
+The EU Packaging Directive aims to ensure that from 1 January 2030, all packaging will be designed for recycling.

 The third (or more) time lucky

 Last, but not least in our list, are batteries.
 New regulations came into force this year.
 Under these, batteries are to be collected, reused and recycled.
 However, we feel that the EU has only touched the tip of the iceberg.
-Regulation 2023/1542 of 12 July 2023 on batteries and waste batteries is only the first step, which mentions the entire life cycle of batteries.
-From 2025 onwards, targets for their recycling efficiency and material recovery will be progressively implemented.
-By 2027, electronic products must have replaceable and removable batteries.
-The aim is to enable equipment to last longer, promote reuse and reduce electro-waste.
+Regulation 2023/1542 of 12 July 2023 concerning batteries and waste batteries is only the first step, in which the entire life cycle of batteries is mentioned.

 Based on the article "The circular economy is coming to Europe.
 Here's how" available at here